zachpino/3dDataForm/week7/homework.md

  ### Homework for 10/27

 We need to run some 3d print experiments!
 Download and install the [IdeaMaker software](https://www.raise3d.com/pages/ideamaker) for 3d printing.
+Choose 2 of the 3 projects below to complete with the help of our 3d printer.

 ### 1 · Evolved Forms
 Take a look at the many examples of [evolutionary modeling](week4/genalgo.md).
 Envision a formal problem that we can teach a computer how to solve via Galapagos.
 Run Galapagos experimentally, refine your approach, and let it evolve your solution.

 3d print an example from 5 different generations to show how the computer learned over time.

+### 2
-### 2 · Data-Derived Forms
+### 3 · Data-Derived Forms
 Create a Grasshopper file that creates form through data, as we did with our lakes through wine-glasses project.
 How can embedding data in an object or 3d form change and improve how an audience engages that information?

 3d print 5 examples based on different data, and produce a key to read your objects.
 Take a look at how artists and designers are embedding information in form at [Dataphys](http://www.dataphys.org) and [CreativeApplications](http://www.creativeapplications.net).